juanjocarin/W205-Storing-and-Retrieving-Data/README.md

 2. Go to `cd scripts` (where the .sh files scripts to replicate the project are)
 2. Run `./setup.sh`

+This script:

-This script launches a Python program (`./api/census.py`) that retrieves data from the Census API and stores them in another folder in the EBS (`/data/w205/W205_final_storage/census/txt`), in some text files.
-After that it moves those data to HDFS, and then an SQ: file (`./hive/census.sql`) queries the data and creates a Hive table, that was accessed by Tableau (running `hive --service hiveserver2` in the folder where the table was stored: `/data/w205/W205_final_storage/census/hive`) to generate the visualizations.
++ launches a Python program (`./api/census.py`) that retrieves data from the Census API and stores them in another folder in the EBS (`/data/w205/W205_final_storage/census/txt`), in some text files.
+    + Alternatively, we created another program (that uses `numpy` and `pandas`) that generates a single text file.
++ After that, the script moves those data to HDFS, and
++ then an SQL file (`./hive/census.sql`) queries the data and creates a Hive table (changing the schema, grouping population 20 to 34 years, which is more amenable to be interested in jobs),
+    + We created a more complex query that creates several rankings among counties and states, using windows.
++ that was accessed by Tableau (running `hive --service hiveserver2` in the folder where the table was stored: `/data/w205/W205_final_storage/census/hive`) to generate the visualizations.

 ## Indeed data